larrygao001/Lemon-Music/README.md

 ## Acknowledgement

-The project is completed under the instructions given in the tutorial provided by https://juejin.im/user/5a35207c5188252bca04f07d/posts.
+The project is completed under the instructions provided by [code_mcx](https://juejin.im/user/5a35207c5188252bca04f07d/posts.)